 Fire Retardant External Fabrics

-As a result of new legislation, arising from cladding defects on the Grenfell Towers in London, there are many external awnings on or around the structures of Class 2 to 9 buildings, that are not in compliance with new standards.
+As a result of new legislation arising from cladding defects in the Grenfell Towers in London, there are many external awnings on or around the structures of Class 2 to 9 buildings that are not in compliance with new standards.

-You can view our Aluminium range of awning hoods on the following page: Call us to make a quote. https://homepoint.com.au/metal-awnings
+You can view our Aluminium range of awning hoods on the following page: Call us to get a quote. https://noosascreensandcurtains.com.au/metal-awnings

-It is our recommendation that you always consult your preferred Certifier before completing the installation of any awning on your Class 2 to 9 building and contact them to clarify what can and can’t be installed.
+We recommend that you always consult your preferred Certifier before installing any awning on your Class 2 to 9 building and contact them to clarify what can and can’t be installed.